brycehills/todo-app/README.md

 - A simple full-stack app built with React, Node.js, Express.js and Postgres.
 - Utilizes PostGres for database & Nodejs for the backend
-- Utilizes React for frotend
+- Utilizes React for frontend - Styling with standard CSS

 ## Description